jesababon/express-crud-hp/readme.md

 ### Part 3 - Accio Houses! - Reading

 Students of Hogwarts are split into separate houses.
-Create the route handler and controller for `/houses`.
+Create the handler and route for `/houses`.

-The controller should have a route that renders from the `views/houses/index.ejs` file.
+The route should render from the `views/houses/index.ejs` file.
 It will ask the model to query the database for all houses then send that data with the view render.

 The model will have a function to return a promise that will retrieve all of the houses.